trinhlehainam/Isekaijitaku/forgejo/actions/fastlane/README.md

 - Always use `bundle exec` to run fastlane commands

 ### 3. Security
+- Use custom SSH paths in temp directory to avoid conflicts
 - Use readonly mode in CI environments
 - Clean up sensitive files after use
-- Use proper file permissions
+- Use proper file permissions (600 for keys and config, 644 for known_hosts)
 - Store secrets securely in GitHub Secrets
 - Use a dedicated deploy key for the certificates repository

-### 4. Error Handling
-- Implement cleanup in error blocks
-- Use `if: always()` for cleanup steps
+- Use StrictHostKeyChecking for SSH connections
-- Handle SSH key cleanup properly
-- Add proper logging and error messages

-### 5. CI/CD
+### 4. CI/CD
 - Cache Ruby dependencies for faster builds
 - Use environment variables for configuration
 - Implement proper cleanup procedures